bo-oz/vimeo_me2/README.md

 ```
 ### Uploading a video
+#### Utilizing an upload form in Rails
 At this moment there are two ways of uploading video's to Vimeo.
-The first one is using an upload form through Rails and pushing the uploaded ActionDispatch::Http::UploadedFile object to Vimeo:
+The first one works only in Rails and uploads an ActionDispatch::Http::UploadedFile object to Vimeo:

 ```ruby
 # Set-up a model like this for instance: